MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-prerequisites-tutorial-single-subnet.md

 <br/>

 > [!NOTE]
-> The machine sizes suggested here are meant for testing availability groups in Azure Virtual Machines.
-For the best performance on production workloads, see the recommendations for SQL Server machine sizes and configuration in [Performance best practices for SQL Server in Azure Virtual Machines](./performance-guidelines-best-practices-checklist.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).
+> The machine sizes suggested here are meant for testing availability groups in Azure virtual machines.
+For the best performance on production workloads, see the recommendations for SQL Server machine sizes and configuration in [Performance best practices for SQL Server in Azure virtual machines](./performance-guidelines-best-practices-checklist.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).
 >

 After the three VMs are fully provisioned, you need to join them to the **corp.contoso.com** domain and grant CORP\Install administrative rights to the machines.